 Arroz ala Cubana is a Philippine dish that consists of sautéed minced beef, white rice, fried egg and fried cardaba (saba) banana.
 A dish that originated from the Spanish arroz a la cubana which is nearly similar but instead of the sautéed beef it is served with tomato sauce.
 Another version of this dish also exists in Peru where it is served not with tomato sauce neither beef mince but with fried hot dog.
 Arroz a la Cubana when directly translated means “Cuban rice” but despite its name this dish did not originated from Cuba but in Spain.

 Another simple dish to prepare and best of all it a complete meal where you can get your fruits, carbs and protein in one plate.

-3. Add minced pork and beef and cook until slightly brown in colour.
+- Add minced pork and beef and cook for 10 minutes or until meat is brown.